MystenLabs/sui-native-randomness/README.md

 2. Open the project in your preferred development environment.

 3. Build the project using the provided build scripts or commands.

-4. Start using the SUI Native Randomness functionality in your application.

-## Contributing

-Contributions to SUI Native Randomness are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-Before contributing, please read the [contribution guidelines](CONTRIBUTING.md).

 ## License